PaulJPhilp/llm-council/backend/README.md

 ### Type Safety

 - All functions have explicit parameter and return types
-- Zod schemas validate runtime data from external APIs
+- Effect Schema validates runtime data from external APIs
 - Use TypeScript's strict mode for compile-time checks

 ## Migration Notes